amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

 ## Flow A: When a Stripe subscription is created or updated

-This flow is what keeps **Stripe subscriptions** tied neatly to **Salesforce NPSP Recurring Donations and Contacts**, while respecting your historic **Access Paysuite URNs** so you don’t accidentally generate duplicate Recurring Donations.
+This flow is what keeps **Stripe subscriptions** tied neatly to **Salesforce NPSP Recurring Donations and Contacts**, while respecting legacy **Access Paysuite URNs** so we don't accidentally generate duplicate Recurring Donations.

 ![n8n Workflow: Stripe Subscriptions -> Salesforce Recurring Donations](/imgs/project-n8n-stripe-salesforce/n8n-stripe-subscription-salesforce-npsp-recurring-donation.png)